craftcms/docs/docs/3.x/routing.md

 If you want to match URIs that look like `blog/archive/2018`, type `blog/archive/` into the URI field and choose the `year` token.

 ::: tip
-Route URIs should **not** begin with a slash (`/`).
+Route URIs should _not_ begin with a slash (`/`).
 :::

-After defining your URI pattern and entering a template path, click the “Save” button.
+After defining your URI pattern and entering a template path, press **Save**.
 The modal will close, revealing your new route on the page.

 When you point your browser to `https://my-project.nitro/blog/archive/2018`, it will match your new route, and Craft will load the specified template.